latticetower/top_introns/README.md

 Project home page
 -----------------

-The latest version of top_introns can be found at
+The latest version of top_introns can be found at:

 http://github.com/latticetower/top_introns

+Feel free to report about any problems and bugs via [Issues page](https://github.com/latticetower/top_introns/issues).